WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-08-history-of-the-pack-a-farewell.md

 We looked out the observation window.
 Seeing Test girl's proud craft in all its glory.
 Her last flight into Lost Eden.
 We watched quietly as her ship flew away.

-xEEVEEx placed his hand against the glass.
+xEEVEEx put his hand against the glass.

-Sumara wrapped her arms around his and I laid a hand on his shoulder.
+Sumara wrapped her arms around his and I placed a hand on his shoulder.
 Deathlord291 and Machiel bowed their heads.
 Hyten and Seq lit a candle for their departing friend.

 There was a tear in WarWolff's eye.